nmke-de/scalp/README.md

 - libc, preferrably statically linked (I tested against the [dietlibc](https://www.fefe.de/dietlibc))
 - `notify-send` (may be included in the package `libnotify`)
+- `date`, a utility which usually comes with GNU coreutils, busybox, sbase or whatever userspace you fancy.
 - **Build dependencies**:
   - C compiler
   - make (I recommend GNU make)